Bigdatascholar/blocktacktoe/README.md

 	migrate	--reset

 Open a new terminal tab (or close the Truffle Console with Ctrl + C) and run the React frontend:

 	npm start

+ => Import one of the dummy TestRPC accounts to MetaMask to save and load your game to TestRPC

 Check your contract state from the Truffle Console any time with: